ashbin-jaison/riskX/README.md

 ✅ Interpretation:
-A higher RiskX score indicates a building is significantly more exposed to damaging wind events relative to its local adaptation threshold.
+A higher WindRisk score indicates a building is significantly more exposed to damaging wind events relative to its local adaptation threshold.
 This enables users to prioritize adaptation investments, insurance pricing adjustments, or urban planning interventions.

-🌐 RiskX Interactive Application
+🌐 WindRisk Interactive Application
-An interactive web application has been developed to demonstrate and explore RiskX’s asset-level wind risk assessment.
+An interactive web application has been developed to demonstrate and explore WindRisk’s asset-level wind risk assessment.
 ✅ Users can access the app here:
- RiskX Demo Application
+ WindRisk Demo Application

 Purpose
 The app allows to: